Flexible Bayesian Product Mixture Models for Vector Autoregressions: Simulation Studies

 We compare the proposed approaches to the single subject Bayesian VAR (SS-VAR) model developed in \cite{ghosh2018high}, which separately models the time courses for each subject.
 We also consider a two-stage clustering extension of this method, where we first estimated subject specific autocovariance and residual covariances under the single VAR approach by \cite{ghosh2018high} and then applied the k--means clustering separately to the vectorized autocovariance and residual covariance matrix estimates.
 We choose the number of clusters to maximize the silhouette score \citep{rousseeuw1987silhouettes} and we then allocate each sample to one of the k clusters that is based on both the autocovariance terms and the residual covariance estimates from the initial SS-VAR fit.
 We subsequently concatenate the time courses across all subjects within the same cluster in order to borrow information within cluster, and finally re-fit the SS-VAR model to this concatenated data separately for each cluster.
 Since the true clustering structure was assumed to be unknown when fitting the model, it was not possible to compare the performance with existing multi-subject VAR modeling methods that assume known groupings \citep{chiang2017bayesian,kook2021bvar}.

 We evaluate performance in terms of (1) autocovariance estimation accuracy, (2) clustering accuracy, (3) feature selection for identifying structural zeros in the autocovariance matrices, and (4) forecasting accuracy.
 Following \cite{ghosh2018high}, we measure estimation accuracy using the relative L2 error of the estimates to the true estimates.
 Clustering accuracy is measured using the adjusted Rand index \citep{rand1971objective}, which measures agreement between the assigned and true cluster labels, adjusted for chance agreement.
 Feature selection performance is evaluated via area under the receiver operating characteristic (RoC) curve and precision recall curve (PRC).
 To calculate both curves we considered a sequence of significance thresholds, and for each threshold, we examined the corresponding credible interval to infer the significance.
 The corresponding sequence of sensitivity versus 1-specificity values were plotted over varying thresholds in order to obtain the ROC curve, while the PRC was obtained by plotting the positive predictive value ($1 - FDR$) against sensitivity (FDR denotes the false discovery rate).
 Finally, forecasting accuracy is measured via the relative L2 error of the predicted time courses for time scans $T_i+1,\ldots, T_i+5$.
+The MCMC chains converged for all methods as assessed using Dickey-Fuller tests of stationarity, although the results are not displayed due to space constraints.